 As residents, Alaska Native artists create artwork – traditional and nontraditional – demonstrate their techniques, and discuss their artistic process with visitors at the museum.
-Artists offer workshop, give artist talks, or lead another outreach or community engagement activity to creatively connect with the locals and visitors from near and far.
+Artists offer workshops, give artist talks, or lead other outreach or community engagement activities to creatively connect with locals and visitors.

-There will be five artists in residence for the 2025 Alaska Native Artist Residency Program
+There are five artists in residence for the 2025 Alaska Native Artist Residency Program

 While in residence, artists create art in an open studio-like format in the museum gallery and engage with the community through: